avinjoseph/avinjoseph/README.md

 <h3>👨‍💻 About Me:</h3>

-- 👨‍🎓 Completed Bachelor's in Computer Science & Engineering.
+- 👨‍🎓 Bachelor's in Computer Science & Engineering and currently pursuing my Masters in Data Science.

 - 💻 2+ year of experience as a Software Engineer at [Experion technologies](https://www.experionglobal.com/).

-- 📑 Currently Pursuing my Masters in Data Science.
+- 📑 Working Student in Software Development - AI/ML @Dentero HealthTech GmbH.

 - 💡 I like to solve arithematic problems and work on projects during my free time.

-- 🌱 Working Student in Software Development - AI/ML @Dentero HealthTech GmbH.

 - 💬 Feel free to reach out to me for any work opportunities or work alongside a project.